techtraits/techtraits-blog/_posts/2013-12-04-Setting-Up-Rearview-on-EC2-with-Amazon-RDS.markdown

 + Disable statsd:

-{% codeblock Asset Index lang:bash %}
+{% codeblock Disable Statsd lang:bash %}

 	#You can install statsd on the EC2 instance and enable it if you like
 	statsd.enabled=false